serain/bbrecon/README.md

 - **Notifications** - webhook alerts when programs are created, updated or domains discovered (September 2020)
 - **Endpoints** - all HTTP and non-HTTP endpoints in scope across all programs (October 2020)

+## Status

+`bbrecon` is in a gradual Beta release phase; major features are released every few weeks to get feedback and fix kinks.
+You can sign up and start using it, but be aware that **breaking changes may be deployed without notice**.
+While the service and infrastructure is designed to scale, it is **not currently configured to serve a large global audience**.
+This will change, but for now YMMV.

 ## Getting Started

 ### API key